11 Tips for Finding a Vintage Engagement Ring You'll Cherish

 Diamonds are timeless, but the methods by which they were cut are not.
-“In the ’30s, it changed,” Doyle says, citing the evolution of mechanized tools that led to the more precise brilliant cuts we are accustomed to seeing today.
+"In the '30s, it changed," Doyle says, citing the evolution of mechanized tools that led to the more precise brilliant cuts we are accustomed to seeing today.
 Prior to that era, many stones were hand-cut using a few popular techniques.
-Two you will often hear of include the Old Miners’ and more refined Old European ones, which produced a diamond that has a high crown, which can make it appear to pop out of its mounting, and wider facets.
-“These cuts are less flashy, but many find them more charming,” Doyle adds.
+These include the Old Mine and more refined Old European method, which produced a diamond that has a high crown (which can make the stone appear to pop out of its mounting) and wider facets.
+"These cuts are less flashy, but many find them more charming," Doyle adds.

 Go for the Gold, or Platinum

 "When it comes to shopping for a vintage ring, metal is a whole other thing," says Doyle, adding that platinum is the most sought-after material.
 "It's the whitest metal in its natural state, and it's very durable."
 But, she adds, gold and to some extent silver, even though they are softer, are making a huge comeback.
 "In Georgian and Victorian jewelry, you will often even find silver-topped gold," she says.

 Doyle says she can typically resize any vintage engagement ring in the store, with a few exceptions.
 "We would not resize an eternity band, where diamonds go all around, as we wouldn't do anything to compromise the setting," she says.
 Another tricky ring to resize?
 "Rings featuring enamelwork," she says.
 "If you did resize it, you might have to restore the enamel."

 Get Your Paperwork in Order